Movatterモバイル変換

 Rheumatoid arthritis

-Large, double-blindrandomized controlled trials in patients with rheumatoid arthritis have shown that golimumab in combination withmethotrexate was more effective than methotrexate alone.[20]
-When clinically indicated, golimumab is estimated as a moderate cost-effective treatment option.National Institutes for Health and Care Excellence (NICE) stated that treatment with golimumab is recommended for RA patients who have failed prior TNFi treatment.[21]
-Unlike other TNFi treatments such asadalimumab andcertolizumab pegol, there have been no reported cases of drug-induced lupus-like syndrome (DILS).[22]
+Large, double-blindrandomized controlled trials in participants withrheumatoid arthritis have shown that golimumab in combination withmethotrexate is more effective than methotrexate alone.[17]
+TheNational Institute for Health and Care Excellence (NICE) stated that treatment with golimumab is recommended for people with rheumatoid arthritis who have failed prior TNFi treatment.[18]
+In 2011, there were no reported cases of drug-induced lupus-like syndrome.[19]

 Uveitis